licheng5625/data-science-task/README.md

 ### results
-Total 129 [fullnames](https://github.com/licheng5625/data-science-task/blob/master/characts.txt) and 51 [locations](https://github.com/licheng5625/data-science-task/blob/master/locations.txt) are extracted.
+Total 129 [fullnames](https://github.com/licheng5625/data-science-task/blob/master/characts.txt) and 51 [locations](https://github.com/licheng5625/data-science-task/blob/master/locations.txt) are extracted.<br />
 I checked some of them in [wiki](https://en.wikipedia.org/wiki/List_of_War_and_Peace_characters).
-Most of them can be found in that wiki or you can get some results from google with name and "war and peace" as key word.
+Most of them can be found in that wiki or you can get some results from google with name and "war and peace" as key word.<br />

 ### limitations
-There are still some funny characters like Mimi which is actrully the doll of natasha or Andrusha which is a pet name.
+There are still some funny characters like Mimi which is actrully the doll of Natasha or Andrusha which is a pet name.
 And Anna Pavlovna Scherer and Annette Scherer are the same person, the model is failed to identify that.

 ## Identify sentiments between different characters